speakeasy-api/openapi-directory/SDKs/osf.io/2.0/go/README.md

 ### Preprints

+* `PreprintsBibliographicContributorsList` - List all Bibliographic Contributors
 * `PreprintsCitationList` - Retrieve citation details
 * `PreprintsCitationRead` - Retrieve a styled citation
+* `PreprintsContributorRead` - Retrieve a contributor
+* `PreprintsContributorsCreate` - Create a Contributor
+* `PreprintsContributorsList` - List all Contributors for a Preprint
 * `PreprintsCreate` - Create a preprint
 * `PreprintsList` - List all preprints
 * `PreprintsPartialUpdate` - Update a preprint
 * `PreprintsRead` - Retrieve a preprint

+### RegistrationSchemaBlocks

+* `GetSchemaResponsesSchemaResponseIDSchemaBlocksSchemaResponseBlockID` - Retrieve a Registration Schema Block
+* `SchemaResponseBlocksRead` - Retrieve a list of Registration Schema Blocks for a Schema Response

+### RegistrationSchemas

+* `RegistrationSchemaRead` - Retrieve a Registration Schema
+* `RegistrationSchemasList` - Retrieve a list of Registration Schemas

 ### Registrations